Almonds on the FODMAP Diet

 FODMAP and Nuts

 In general, when it comes to nuts on the FODMAP diet, most of them will have an upper limit.
-Some nuts, like walnuts, pecan nuts and macadamia nuts are free to use as you please.
+Some nuts, like walnuts, pecan nuts and macadamia nuts are low FODMAP in big portions.
 If you want to read more on nuts and portion sizes during the FODMAP diet, please check out the blog that I wrote on low FODMAP nuts.

 For health it’s a good choice to include at least 25 grams of nuts and seeds into your diet everyday.
 They provide you with fiber, plant-based protein, healthy fats and vitamins and minerals.
 They help you on the path to gut health!